rahulgopinath/rahulgopinath.github.io/_posts/2021-09-10-multiple-fault-grammars.markdown

 `or(A1 or B1 or C1, A2 or B2 or C2)`, then it simply becomes
 `A1 or B1 or C1 or A2 or B2 or C2`
 At this point, our work is essentially done.
 All that we need to do is to merge any rules that potentially allow us to merge.
-However, this is not compulsory.
+However, there is one constraint.
+When we do a disjunction, it is possible that the rules being combined may contain common parts.
+In such cases, a naive disjunction will produce rules which can lead to ambiguous grammars.
+So, we have to be more careful to remove ambiguity.
 ### Nonterminals
 For nonterminals, it is similar to `and` except that the base cases differ.
 `or` of a base nonterminal with a refined nonterminal is always the base.